Krakatoa, East of Java

 Krakatoa, East of Java is a 1968 American disaster film starring Maximilian Schell and Brian Keith.
 During the 1970s, the film was re-released under the title Volcano.
 The story is loosely based on events surrounding the 1883 eruption of the volcano on the island of Krakatoa, with the characters engaged in the recovery of a cargo of pearls from a shipwreck perilously close to the volcano.
 The film was nominated for the Academy Award for Best Special Visual Effects.

-Krakatoa is actually west of Java, but the movie's producers thought that "East" sounded more atmospheric.
+Krakatoa is actually due west of Java, but the movie's producers thought that "East" sounded more atmospheric.

 Plot

-In 1883, the volcano on the island of Krakatoa in the Netherlands East Indies begins to erupt, terrorizing the children at a mission school in Palembang on nearby Sumatra.

-Meanwhile, across the Sunda Strait at her homeport of Anjer on the west coast of Java, the steamer Batavia Queen, under the command of Captain Chris Hanson, takes aboard passengers and cargo, including a diving bell and a balloon.
-Among the passengers coming aboard are Douglas Rigby, the designer, owner, and operator of the diving bell; Giovanni Borghese and his son Leoncavallo, who own and operate the balloon as "The Flying Borgheses"; Harry Connerly, a diver; Connerly's mistress Charley Adams, who is a professional singer — a soprano, as she likes to point out to people — and former saloon hostess; four female Japanese pearl divers led by Toshi; and Laura Travis, a married woman who had an extramarital affair with Hanson in Batavia.
+In 1883, the volcano on the island of Krakatoa begins to erupt, terrorizing the children at a mission school in Palembang on nearby Sumatra.
+In Anjer, Java, the steamer Batavia Queen, commanded by Captain Chris Hanson, takes aboard passengers: Douglas Rigby, owner and operator of a diving bell; balloonists Giovanni and Leoncavallo Borghese; diver Harry Connerly; Connerly's mistress Charley Adams; four female Japanese pearl divers led by Toshi; and Laura Travis, who had an extramarital affair with Hanson in Batavia.
 Laura was married to an abusive man with whom she had a son named Peter.
-Her husband did not want the marriage and threatened to take Peter away from her if she asked for a divorce.
-Wanting to be with Hanson, she had asked for a divorce anyway, and her husband had left her, taking both Peter and a fortune in pearls with him aboard the steamer Arianna.
-The Arianna had sunk off Krakatoa during a storm, and a guilt-ridden Laura, fearing that Peter had died aboard the Arianna and blaming herself for his death, had spent a year in a mental institution before coming aboard the Batavia Queen.
+When she asked for a divorce in order to stay with Hanson, her husband left her, taking both Peter and a fortune in pearls with him aboard the steamer Arianna.
+The Arianna had sunk off Krakatoa, and a guilt-ridden Laura, fearing that Peter had died, had spent a year in a mental institution.